TRINITY ROBOTICS

 Autonomous Win Point

 Winning a qualifying round match gives each team in the winning alliance 2 “win points” to improve their overall ranking.
 (A tie gives each alliance 1 “win point”.)
-An additional win point can be earned by any alliance that completes four assigned tasks by the end of the autonomous period of a qualifying round match.
-To earn the autonomous win point (AWP) in High Stakes, an alliance must do the following tasks without breaking any rules:
+An additional win point can be earned by any alliance that completes assigned tasks by the end of the autonomous period of a qualifying round match.
+To earn the autonomous win point (AWP) in Override, an alliance must do the following tasks without breaking any rules:

 Possession